 Keep it up, San Francisco.

 Got your own story to share?
 We are all ears!
-Pitch your own Muni or San Francisco story to us at muni.diaries.sf@Gmail.com.
-You can help us keep the light on at Muni Diaries HQ by supporting us on Patreon.
+Pitch your own Muni or San Francisco story to us at firstname.lastname@example.org.
+You can also help us keep the lights on at Muni Diaries HQ by supporting us on Patreon.